hyperledger/indy-node/docs/requests.md

 - `did` (base58-encoded string):

     Target DID we get an attribute for as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `senderDid` metadata field, where `senderDid` is the DID of the sender (may not exist on ledger at all).
+    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the sender (may not exist on ledger at all).

 - `raw` (string; mutually exclusive with `hash` and `enc`):